-Once you have worked with your AAM marketing manager to identify and finalize the media components to be included in your Consolidated Media Report, you will be asked to submit a draft of your initial CMR document.
+Once you have worked with your AAM Client Solutions manager to identify and finalize the media components to be included in your Consolidated Media Report, you will be asked to submit a draft of your initial CMR document.
 The auditor will review the draft and compare it to the initial quote to ensure everything is in order.
-Your marketing manager will provide an additional quote for any new items not covered in the initial CMR quote.
+Your Client Solutions manager will provide an additional quote for any new items not covered in the initial CMR quote.

 Phase 2 – Audit Requests

 Once AAM has received your CMR draft, the auditor will make initial requests for audit documentation covering the mobile app data included in the report.

 Below is a list of reports and items required for a standard audit of unique browsers and page impressions.
 Additional reports will be requested for additional metrics.

 - Monthly unique browsers by day for audit period selected.

 - Daily unique browsers by day for audit period selected.